stefdoerr/utilities/README.md

-A collection of utility scripts for typical MD stuff to easy my life.
+A collection of utility scripts for typical MD stuff to ease my life.

 # Install
 Install anaconda for python from here: https://conda.io/miniconda.html